 “During these past 10 years, school districts have experienced the most difficult financial times,” said Russell Freitas, Superintendent of the Firebaugh-Las Deltas USD.
 “Because of the savings, we were able to bring back music instruction to the district.”

-The on-site solar projects also provide educational value to the school district since students get to see first-hand how solar technology converts sunlight into the lighting in their classrooms, a practical application of the science they learn in the classroom.
-Students also have access to SolarCity’s web-based monitoring, PowerGuide, which displays real-time data about the energy production at each school site.
-Even more, having solar at schools inspires an environmental consciousness and ethic of sustainability that students will march forward with into the future to solve tomorrow’s global environmental challenges.
+The on-site projects also provide educational value to the school district.
+Students can see first-hand how solar technology converts sunlight into the lighting in their classrooms, a practical application of the science they learn in the classroom.
+Students also have access to SolarCity’s web-based monitoring platform, PowerGuide, which displays real-time data about the energy production at each school site.
+Even more, having solar arrays at schools inspires environmental consciousness and an awareness of sustainability that students can take with them as they grow and help solve tomorrow’s environmental and global challenges.